Click the "Array layout" button in the toolbar to open the interface.

 The calculation of uniformity is based on the condition where the "Pitch margin" in the "Array Layout" interface is set to 0, "Delete shaded" is checked, and the "offset adjustment" is 0.
 When the "Pitch margin" not equals 0 or the "Delete shaded" is not checked, there will be a discrepancy between the actual uniformity and the expected uniformity.

-"uniformity" refers to the ratio of the actual number of arrays placed in a row to the number of arrays that can be placed in the row (excluding the gray area).
+"Uniformity" refers to the ratio of the actual number of arrays placed in a row to the number of arrays that can be placed in the row (excluding the gray area).

 Sequence